juji-io/docs/docs/how-to-select-ai-chatbot-platform.md

 building of an educational chatbot solution as an example, the criteria can be used broadly for building any chatbot solutions.

-**Tips: You can click on the "+" button to zoom in on the comparison table if needed.
+**You can click on the "+" button to zoom in on the comparison table if needed.
 You can also download the pdf to view it somewhere else.**

-You are most welcome to download the comparison template to create your own comparison sheet of different chatbot options along all the dimensions.

 <iframe width="100%" height="700" src="../pdf/Compare-Chatbot-Options.pdf"></iframe>

+You are most welcome to download the Excel comparison template to create your own comparison sheet of different chatbot options along all the dimensions.

 ## **What's Next**